Five ways health authorities hope to end medicine shortages

 However, this still doesn’t guarantee that, when drugs go off patent, drugmakers won’t pursue the same low-cost supply chain strategies that have led to the shortages.

 There are times when authorities can’t solely rely on voluntary efforts by companies, said law professor Junod.
 Authorities can introduce supply commitments and penalties for not meeting them.
-In an articleExternal link on shortages published in 2022, she suggested that supply security should be a criteria for authorising a medicine and, in case of violation, that “company sanctions should be set as a percentage of sales, taking into account the seriousness and impact [of shortages] on patients”.
+In a reportExternal link on shortages published in 2021, she suggested that supply security should be a criteria for authorising a medicine and, in case of violation, that “company sanctions should be set as a percentage of sales, taking into account the seriousness and impact [of shortages] on patients”.

 The US and France have already issued fines for companies failing to notify shortages.
 India’s government has blacklisted pharmaceutical companies from bidding on public procurement contracts for failing to maintain supply or produce substandard medicines.
 The Swiss government said last AugustExternal link that it is “examining whether remuneration or approval can be linked even more closely to the criterion that the supply of this medicine is guaranteed”.